 Read on to learn about the research being done, how you can contribute, and how you can conduct research yourself on your homesteader ancestors.

-Every homesteading claim generated a patent sent and a written record known as a case file.
-Learn how to find these records.
+Every homesteading claim generated a patent and a written record known as a case file.
+Learn more about these records.

 Homesteading by the Numbers